|

 In the Christian tradition, fasting

 does not necessarily mean to do without food entirely.
-Fasting can also mean
+Fasting really means

-And then, once you have attained an ideal weight, you can fast moderately,
+once you have attained an ideal weight, you can fast moderately, yet perpetually,

 |